Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Should I give electrolytes with probiotics?

 For baby chicks, yes, especially in the first 48-72 hours or during hot weather.
 Electrolytes can replace the salts lost from dehydration.
 Many chick supplements contain both.
-Always give fresh treated water with any probiotics + electrolytes if the chicks traveled, were ill, or heat stressed.
+Always give fresh treated water with any probiotics + electrolytes if the chicks traveled, were ill, or were heat-stressed.
 For older hens, usually plain probiotic water is sufficient unless the hen appears to be dehydrated.

 Where do I buy chicken probiotics?